Rays vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Shohei Ohtani and the Los Angeles Angels will meet Yandy Diaz and the Tampa Bay Rays on Friday at Angel Stadium of Anaheim, at 9:38 PM ET.
+The Los Angeles Angels and Tampa Bay Rays will meet on Saturday at Angel Stadium of Anaheim, at 4:07 PM ET, with Hunter Renfroe and Yandy Diaz among those expected to deliver at the plate.

-The favored Angels have -115 moneyline odds to win against the underdog Rays, who are listed at -105.
-A 9.5-run total is set for this game.
+The Rays are -110 moneyline underdogs for this matchup against the favorite Angels (-110).
+The over/under is 10 runs for the contest (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.